naturalis/trait-organismal-ungulates/terms/terms.md

 - Source: Manually collected, same measurement procedure as CarryWeight

 ## SocialHierarchy
-- Whether there is a social hierarchy or not.
-They were defined as (1) social hierarchy or (2) no social hierarchy.
+- Whether there is a social hierarchy or not (Binary switch).
+They were defined as (0) no social hierarchy or (1) social hierarchy.
 #### _Hierarchy_
 #### _No hierarchy_
 - Source: